Looking for bathroom design tips for your next home project? Learn all you need to know before you design, source, or

 1. In our bathroom, the layout worked but we changed the bathtub to a shower.

-We have one tub in the house in a second-floor bathroom so a shower here will function better for our guests.
+We have a tub in the second-floor bathroom and a shower will be better for guests.

-We are also changing the vanity size as I mentioned above so it has a more custom look.
+We changed the vanity size as I mentioned above to have a more custom look.

-There is a lot of storage in the current design but the draws are empty since this is an Airbnb bathroom.
+There was a lot of storage in the previous bathroom but the draws were empty since it’s an Airbnb bathroom.

-That said we will change the vanity to fewer draws but will add a larger sink (square-shaped) than the current one.
+That said we changed the vanity to have fewer draws but a larger square-shaped sink.

 3. The priority for us is the tile since we have that leak to address.

 4. Something that can be done later is if I decide I want wallpaper.

 I would do peel and stick so it can be changed when I get tired of it.

 Yes, it would be easier to install before everything is in but not 100% sure I want to add it.

 Trying to go clean and more simple with this design.

 Going for a more timeless look.

-Anything that is “trendy” will be inexpensive to change like the sconces and draw pulls.
+Anything that is “trendy” I want to be inexpensive to change such as the sconces and drawer pulls.